javalin/website/_posts/tutorials/2017-08-06-javalin-email-example.md

 In order to get the above code to work, you need to make some changes:

-* Change `YOUR_EMAIL_HERE` to your gmail account <small>(youremail@gmail.com)</small>
+* Change `YOUR_EMAIL` to your gmail account <small>(youremail@gmail.com)</small>
-* Change `YOUR_PASSWORD_HERE` to your gmail password*
+* Change `YOUR_PASSWORD` to your gmail password*
 * Change `RECEIVING_ADDRESS` to where you want the email to be sent

 <small>**It might be a good idea to create a test-account instead of using your real gmail credentials.*</small>

-When you have made the changes to the file, run the program and go to `http://localhost:7000`.
+When you have made the changes to the code, run the program and go to `http://localhost:7000`.
-You will see a simple unstyled form with an input field, a textarea and button.
+You will see a simple unstyled form with an input field, a textarea and a button.
 Fill in the form and click the button to test your email server.
-After you click the button, your browser is redirected to `/contact-us/success` if the email was sent.
+After you click the button, your browser is redirected to `/contact-us/success` (if the email was sent).

 Any emails you have sent will show up in your `Sent` folder in the gmail web-interface.